BfE-Technology/BfE-Technology.github.io/index.md

   <br>
   <h2>Any technology discipline from anywhere in the world</h2>

 <p>We leverage on a wide variety of technological solutions covering software, analytics, algorithms and cloud engineering to address vital needs of the organisation.
-Check out some of our ongoing projects <a href="#orojects">below</a>.</p>
+Check out some of our ongoing projects <a href="#projects" data-scroll>below</a>.</p>

 <br>
 </div>